Vyacheslav Menzhinsky: Political activism

 Menzhinsky had joined the Russian Social Democratic Labour Party (RSDLP) in 1902.
 During the 1905 revolution, Vera Menzhinsky worked alongside Nadezhda Krupskaya, Vladimir Lenin's wife, who was secretary of the Bolshevik faction of the RSDLP, while her brother joined the Bolshevik military organisation, until he was caught in a police raid in July 1906.
 He was released after two weeks in prison, after going on hunger strike, and emigrated.
 He lived in Belgium, Switzerland, France, United States, working in foreign branches of the RSDLP.
 When the Bolshevik faction split over the issue of whether to put up candidates for election to the Duma.
 Menzhinsky joined the "boycottists", led by Lenin's rival, Alexander Bogdanov, and joined the editorial board of their journal Vpered, but when the Vpered faction split, Menzhinsky aligned himself with the self-proclaimed "Orthodox Marxists", Grigory Aleksinsky and Mikhail Pokrovsky, rejecting the concept of proletarian culture developed by Alexander Bogdanov and Anatoly Lunacharsky.
 Writing in the Russian emigre journal, Our Echo in July 1910, Menzhinsky wrote:

 Lenin is a political Jesuit who over the course of many years has moulded Marxism to the aims of the moment ...
 Lenin, this illegitimate child of Russian absolutism, considers himself not only the natural successor to the Russian throne, when it becomes vacant, but also the sole heir of the Socialist International.
-Should he ever come to power, the mischief he would do would not be much less than that of Paul I. The Leninist are not even a faction, but a clan of party gypsies who hope to drown the voice of the proletariat with their screams.
+Should he ever come to power, the mischief he would do would not be much less than that of Paul I. The Leninists are not even a faction, but a clan of party gypsies who swing their whips so affectionately and hope to drown the voice of the proletariat with their screams, imagining it to be their unchallengeable right to be the drivers of the proletariat.